michaelcarr-stats/FUCCI/Data/README.md

 # Data

-This folder contains the mp4 file of a FUCCI scratch assay experiment taken with permission from Vittadello et al. (2018).
+This folder contains the mp4 file `FUCCI_WM983c Time Lapse.mp4` of a FUCCI scratch assay experiment taken with permission from
+Vittadello et al. (2018).
 This video file has been converted into individual frames for proccessing in R and ImageJ.
 The Data proccessed in ImageJ including cell trajectory data, initial position and final position data has been retrieved and placed in FUCCI_DATA_ImageJ.xlsx.